alwil/best-code-practices/code_readability.md

 my_var = original_var + Modified(new_var)
 ```

-- _Are you using descriptive variables in your project?_
+_Are you using descriptive variables in your project?_

 ---
 # Comments
 - Comments that contradict the code are worse than no comments.
 Always make a priority of keeping the comments up-to-date when the code changes!
 - Ensure that your comments are clear and easily understandable to other speakers of the language you are writing in (ENGLISH!)
+- Delete commented code
 - Inline comments are unnecessary and in fact distracting if they state the obvious.

 Don’t do this
 ```python
 x = x + 1                 # Increment x
 ```
 This is more useful
 ```python
 x = x + 1                 # Compensate for border